ChurchApps/FreeShowWeb/src/routes/docs/remote/+page.md

 ### Search (Shows)

 See a list of all your shows (same as the "Shows" drawer), click them to open.
-If you enable the "Quick play" the show will automatically play from this list.
+If you enable the "Quick play" the show will automatically play from this list when clicked without automatically changing to the preview.
 At the top there is a search bar to quickly find the show you are looking for.

 ### Scriptures